 This video is quite an oddity because it is entirely in Japanese… and yet many of you who will have never learned any Japanese will understand quite a lot of it even without reading the lyrics that are edited into the video.
 And that’s because the video is made up entirely of words Japanese has borrowed from English, but said as closely as possible to the Japanese pronunciation (written in the Katakana script every time).MORE

 I’m quickly approaching my one month point in Japanese, and can give you some updates on how I’m doing there soon!
-In the mean time, I got this interesting guest post suggestion from William Peregoy who blogs over at Strategy Focus Success.
-I’m quickly seeing that the scare tactics used on Japanese learners, like in […]MORE
+In the mean time, I got this interesting guest post suggestion from William Peregoy.
+I’m quickly seeing that the scare tactics used on Japanese learners, like in every other language that I’ve come across, […]MORE

 A little tradition I’ve kept up since starting the blog, is to give you a video tour of almost every place I temporarily call home!
 For instance, in English I showed you my penthouse in Rio, my lovely flat in Medellín, the flat around the corner from the Danube in Budapest, and the beach cottage […]MORE